dabcoder/chartmuseum-www/content/docs/API/response-codes.md

 # API Response Codes

-This document details the HTTP response codes you may encounter when interacting with the ChartMuseum API.
+This document details the HTTP response codes you may encounter when interacting with the API.

 ## Common Response Codes